Skip to content

 2. Light Brown Sugar – the tip for brown sugar is to use fresh brown sugar that has not lost any of its moisture from sitting in the pantry too long.
 Many shortbread recipes use white sugar or powdered sugar, but light brown sugar is the secret to a deliciously caramelized flavor.

-3. Flour – simple, all-purpose flour will do just fine for this easy recipe.
+3. All Purpose Flour – simple, all-purpose flour will do just fine for this easy recipe.

 Variations and Substitutions

-These traditional shortbread cookies are perfect as-written, but if you like to tinker with variations, here are a few suggestions:
+These traditional shortbread cookies are perfect, but if you like to tinker with variations, here are a few suggestions:

 • Butter: If you only have unsalted butter, go ahead and use that – just add 1/4 tsp fine table salt to the dough mixture.